 Module Unit of study.
 Each such unit is given a code.
-The code structure is as follows: Faculty indicator (S = Science and Agriculture).
-First letter Department or discipline indicator (BOT = Botany, CHM = Chemistry, etc.).
-Next three letters Next tillee letters Year-level (5, 7 or 8) Numeric to distinguish between modules offered in the same year and semester First number First number (01, 02, 03, etc.).
-The numeric "00" is used to signify a research dissertation or Second and third numbers thesis.
-Elective (module) A module selected from a given list.
-Prerequisite module A module which must be passed before registration of the proposed module is On an analytic and date allowed.
-Co-requisite module A module which must be passed prior to or in the same semester as the proposed module.
-Prerequisite A module which must be passed before the registration of a module having the Frerequisite prerequisite.
-Co requisite Co-requisite A module which must be passed before, or registered together with, the module Q having the co-requisite.
+The code structure Modulo is as follows: Faculty indicator (S = Science and Agriculture).
+First letter Department or discipline indicator (BOT = Botany, CHM = 1 Hot lottor Chemistry, etc.).
+Next three letters Year-level (5, 7 or 8) Numeric to distinguish between modules offered in the same year and semester First number (01, 02, 03, etc.).
+The numeric "00" is used to signify a research Second and third dissertation or thesis. numbers Elective (module) A module selected from a given list.
+Prerequisite A module which must be passed before registration of the module proposed module is allowed.
+Co-requisite A module which must be passed prior to or in the same semester module as the proposed module.
+Prerequisite A module which must be passed before the registration of a module having the prerequisite.
+Co-requisite A module which must be passed before, or registered together with, the module having the co-requisite.
 Curriculum The modules that comprise a qualification.
 Programme A structured curriculum leading to a qualification.
 Assessment The evaluation of a student's work in a module.
-This will include a combination of tests, seminars, assignments, projects, examinations (formal official evaluations) and other methods.
-Continuous Assessment Mark The mark awarded to a student and arises from assessments conducted within (CAM) a module but excludes the final summative examination.
+This will include a combination of tests, seminars, assignments, projects, Opentions examinations (formal official evaluations) and other methods.
+Continuous The mark awarded to a student and arises from assessments Assessment Mark conducted within a module but excludes the final summative (CAM) examination.
 The syllabus for each module indicates how the CAM mark is calculated.
-Notional study hours The learning time required for a student of average ability to meet the outcomes for a module.
-Credit points (credits) One credit point is the value assigned to ten notional study hours of learning and assessment.
+Notional study The learning time required for a student of average ability to meet hours the outcomes for a module.
+Credit points One credit point is the value assigned to ten notional study hours (credits) of learning and assessment.
 Senate The Senate of the University of Zululand.
 University The University of Zululand.
+Oniversity The Oniversity of Zalalana.